Close

 3 seeds per package.

-On this page you will find all hibiscus hybrids and hibiscus species mother plants we use for crossing: Tropical Hibiscus Hybrids
+On this page you find more information on our hibiscus hybrids and hibiscus species, as well as photos from all mother plants we use for crossing: Tropical Hibiscus Hybrids - Mother Plants.

 Articles